Business Name Generator

 Register your business in DC.

 DC businesses need some form of business license.
-The basic option is a Basic Business License (BBL), which you can register for online through the DC Business Center and will take 30 days to be issued.
+The basic option is a Basic Business License (BBL), which you can register for online through the DC Business Center.
+It will take 30 days to be issued.

 The business center's wizard will guide you through starting your business and will tell you what licenses you will need.
 However, the wizard does not deal with specialized business licenses, such as special events and vending licenses, occupational and professional licenses, or licenses issued by organizations other than the DCRA.